Create a Welcoming Foyer with Unexpected Paint Colors

 Incorporate the Color Throughout the House

 After you’ve selected the perfect color to wake up your foyer, don’t stop there.
-Incorporate the shade into the rest of your house for unison and a complete look across your decor.
+Incorporate the shade into the rest of your house for a cohesive look across your decor.
 A few options for this are painting one wall in the room, painting half the wall and breaking it up with a border or chair rail, or painting doors for an added accent.

-The options for dark foyer paint colors are endless, so if you’re still not sure which shade fits your entryway best, CertaPro Painters®’ color consultations may be exactly what you need to help you make the right decision.
+When it comes to updating a dark, boring, or uninviting foyer, the paint colors and decor options are endless. f you’re still not sure which shade fits your entryway best, a color consultation with CertaPro Painters® may be exactly what you need to help make the right decision.

-You’ll meet with a professional color consultant, but you can also use the CertaPro Painters® MyPaint Colors visualizer to virtually paint the interior of your home, so you can see the color right in front of you.
-They’ll also work with you to help you pinpoint the mood of your home, discuss trim color, and choose color flow.
+You’ll meet with a professional color consultant to discuss your design goals, and you can use the CertaPro Painters® MyPaint Colors visualizer to virtually paint the interior of your home, helping you see the color in the room before committing.
+The color consultant will also work with you to help you pinpoint the mood of your home, discuss trim color, and choose color flow, ensuring whatever you choose will work with your entire home’s aesthetic.

-CertaPro Painters® makes it easier than ever to give your home a complete makeover without hassle, headaches, or worries.
-To see more foyer paint colors and choose the right one for your home, visit our website or call us at 800-462-3782.
+CertaPro Painters® makes it easier than ever to give your home a complete makeover without the hassle, headaches, or worries.
+To see more foyer paint colors and choose the right one for your home, reach out online or call us at 1-800-689-7271.